-Finish-Time is a very flexible autocross timing and publishing application, and is easily configured for your needs weather you are an SCCA Club or Independent Sports Car Club.
-Certain settings, such as the Standard Driver Classes that your club uses, bumping rules, and trophy placing settings for all new events are configured here in the Event Template Manager.
+The Event Manager is the heart of the event season database.
+Certain settings, such as the Standard Classes that your club uses, bumping rules, and trophy placing settings, competition points for all competition events in the season database are configured here in the Event Manager.

-The Manager is accessed from Tools > Event Template Manager.
+The Event Manager is accessed from Tools > Event Manager.

 Navigate to each option by choosing the Item listed on the left of the window to reveal each Item's setting..

 The Home Panel on the Event Manager window is where you create and choose all of the competition events for your club’s season.